FernJohnson/papers/journal.md

 We have to acknowledge previous work, so as not to appear full of ourselves.
 Haywood et al 1998 made great measurements here already.

+We used an AMS (Allen et al 2004) to measure particle composition.